DocHatty/associative-dreaming-mcp-server/README.md

 ## What This Is NOT

-- **Not a semantic network.** The server doesn't compute conceptual distances.
+- **Not an embedding-based semantic network.** The distance measurement uses surface-level heuristics (word overlap, character trigrams), not deep embeddings.
+It provides useful signal, not ground truth.
 - **Not a creativity engine.** The LLM does all creative work.
+The server measures and tracks.
 - **Not a solution generator.** It produces framings, not answers.
 - **Not a replacement for linear thinking.** You need Sequential Thinking (Yang) to converge on answers.
 This is the divergent complement.
 - **Not magic.** Most drifts won't produce insight.
 That's expected.
 You're exploring a space, not following a path.